esvs2202/Credit-Card-Lead-Prediction-Model/README.md

 3. Next, I created a flask application and integrated my front-end html file and the model file which was stored in my local disk using pickel module.<br>

-4. Then deployed in Heroku and ran using gunicorn module.<br>
+4. Then deployed in Heroku and ran using gunicorn module. link to the web application:- https://credit-card-lead-prediction.herokuapp.com/  <br>